Interpretable machine-learning identification of the crossover from subradiance to superradiance in an atomic array: ACKNOWLEDGMENTS

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-We thank Daw-Wei Wang and his group members in NTHU for insightful discussions.
-We acknowledge support from the Ministry of Science and Technology (MOST), Taiwan, under the Grant No. MOST-109-2112-M-001-035-MY3, and also TensorFlow which provides a free and open-source software library for machine learning.
+We thank Daw-Wei Wang and his group members in NTHU for insightful discussions on machine learning approach.
+We also acknowledge support from the Ministry of Science and Technology (MOST), Taiwan, under the Grant No. MOST-109-2112-M-001-035-MY3, and also TensorFlow which provides a free and open-source software library for machine learning.